Skip to main content

 Abstract

 In February 1786, thirty-three members would form the First Congregational Church of Gardner, led by town physician Rev. Jonathan Osgood.
-In 1830 there was a split in the congregation which resulted in a separate, Evangelical church.
-They would form together again in 1846, adopting the creed of the Evangelical church.
-In the 1880s the church started to take part in the Christian Endeavor movement and the Young Ladies’ Missionary Society began teaching English to the rising population of non-English speakers.
+In 1830, there was a split in the congregation which resulted in a separate, Evangelical Church.
+They would form together again in 1846, adopting the creed of the Evangelical Church.
+In the 1880s, the church started to take part in the Christian Endeavor movement and the Young Ladies’ Missionary Society began teaching English to the rising population of non-English speakers in Gardner.
 In the 1950s, Rev. Daniel Leavitt would arrive and breathe new life into the church, including modernizing the Parish House and renovating many of its features.
 The church would make the decision to close for good in 2023.
 This collection contains various records related to the entire history of the First Congregational Church.
-This includes meeting minutes, annual reports, auxiliary groups, vital statistics, photographs, scrapbooks, and building records.
+This collection contains various records such as meeting minutes, annual reports, auxiliary groups, vital statistics, financial records, photographs, scrapbooks, and building records.

 Arrangement

-This collection has been arranged into the six series, and seven subseries, listed below.
-Within each series and subseries, materials have been arranged in chronological order and topic, when appropriate.
+This collection has been arranged into the seven series and seven subseries as listed below.
+Within each series and subseries, materials have been arranged in chronological order.
+When appropriate, some material is arranged by topic.

 Acquisition Information